 Point Sources Summary

 Point Sources include stationary industrial sources and portable equipment (crushers, asphalt plants, etc.) which may move among several counties during a given year.
-There are two tables to this summary; one lists the actual companies located in each county that generate the emissions, and the other provides a total of all point source emissions by county.
+The table includes individual point sources by their county location, as well as a total of all point source emissions within the county.

 Hazardous Air Pollutants (HAPs)